gaia-docker/tugbot/doc/proposal/Tugbot Services.md

-# Tagbot Proposal Draft
+# Tugbot Proposal Draft

 Everything below is subject to change, see it as a starting point only.

 ## Tugbot Framework

-**Tagbot** is an Integration Testing Framework for Docker based production/staging/testing environment.
-The **Tagbot** Framework performs two core tasks:
+**Tugbot** is an Integration Testing Framework for Docker based production/staging/testing environment.
+The **Tugbot** Framework performs two core tasks:

 1. Orchestrate *test containers* execution, triggered by some *event* (see below)
 2. Continuously collect test results and upload them to some **Result Service** (more about it later)

-> **Tagbot** should not change the way users deploy and run Docker container.
+> **Tugbot** should not change the way users deploy and run Docker container.

-**Tagbot** is not responsible to **first** run of *test container*!
+**Tugbot** is not responsible to **first** run of *test container*!
 User should use same automation tool (Chef, Ansible, etc) or Docker scheduler (Kubernetes, Swarm/Compose, etc.), s/he is using regularly to deploy and run application containers. **Tugbot** does not force user to learn a new paradigm for deployment and execution of Docker containers.
 Use whatever tool you are already using!

 **Tugbot** performs **subsequent** *test container* execution(s), triggered by subscribed *event*.
-The event can be timer event (every 20 min), Docker event (create, run, others...) or some other events (in the future), like package update, kernel update, configuration change, etc. **Tagbot** automatically handles collection of test results.
+The event can be timer event (every 20 min), Docker event (create, run, others...) or some other events (in the future), like package update, kernel update, configuration change, etc. **Tugbot** automatically handles collection of test results.
 It will try to do so even for first *test container* run.

 ### Result Service